bhdouglass/clickable/docs/clickable-json.rst

 build
 -----

-Optional, a custom command to run from the build dir.
-This only takes effect if using the ``custom`` template.
-It's even required in that case.
+A custom command to run from the build dir.
+Required if using the ``custom`` builder, ignored otherwise.

 postmake
 ---------